LiveFood/LiveFoodJournal/README.md

 - we then create an account and profile obj based on the data requested.
 - the pid that we're saving into the account obj is a unique key.
 - password will be saved using bycrpt (hash)
+- following validation of incoming data (look up account by email) if data comes back for email, we can compare.
+- set up doc expiration. after an hour, if expiration hasn't been refreshed, doc will erase from db (good because it will force user to sign in and get new session)